Managing Your ZendPHP Install Using zendphpctl

 Providing credentials for the ZendPHP package repository (repo credentials)

-The 'repo credentials' command allows you to provide credentials for the ZendPHP package repository on your system, which allows access to LTS editions.
+The 'repo credentials' command lets you provide credentials for the ZendPHP package repository on your system, which allows access to LTS editions.
 When running this option, you must specify both the '--account' and '--password' options.

 This command was previously named zendphpctl repo-credentials; please update to use the new command name.